astefanutti/kms-glsl/README.md

 KMS GLSL is a command line tool that runs OpenGL fragment shaders, using the [DRM/KMS Linux kernel subsystem](https://en.wikipedia.org/wiki/Direct_Rendering_Manager).
 It runs shaders fullscreen, and does not require any windowing system, like X or Wayland.

-It has initially been developed to run shaders from [Shadertoy](https://www.shadertoy.com), on the [Raspberry Pi](https://ttt.io/glsl-raspberry-pi), using the VC4/V3D KMS driver, that supports OpenGL ES 3.1 (as of January 2023).
+It has initially been developed to run shaders from [Shadertoy](https://www.shadertoy.com), on the [Raspberry Pi](https://ttt.io/glsl-raspberry-pi).
-However, it should work with any GPU and display controller hardware, provided a DRM/KMS driver is available.
+However, it works with any GPU and display controller hardware, provided a DRM/KMS driver is available, like on the [Jetson Nano](https://ttt.io/glsl-jetson-nano).
-It has been successfully tested with the [Jetson Nano](https://ttt.io/glsl-jetson-nano), as well as the Raspberry Pi Zero.
+Examples of configuration, where it's been reported to run successfully on, are listed in the [compatibility](#compatibility) section.

-In the following picture, this [Shadertoy shader](https://www.shadertoy.com/view/MsX3Wj) runs on the Raspberry Pi 4, connected to the official Raspberry Pi 7" touchscreen monitor, in WVGA (800×480) resolution:
+In the following picture, this [Shadertoy shader](https://www.shadertoy.com/view/MsX3Wj) runs on the Raspberry Pi 4, connected to the official Raspberry Pi 7" touchscreen monitor, in WVGA resolution:

 ![A Shadertoy shader running on the Raspberry Pi 4](./raspberry_pi.jpg)

-[Another shader](https://www.shadertoy.com/view/fstyD4) that runs on the Jetson Nano in full HD (1920×1080) resolution:
+[Another shader](https://www.shadertoy.com/view/fstyD4) that runs on the Jetson Nano in full HD resolution:

 ![A Shadertoy shader running on the Jetson Nano](./jetson_nano.jpg)